ansuini/IntrinsicDimDeep/README.md

   ### References

-  If you found this page useful please consider citing the following paper
+  If you found this useful please consider citing the following paper

   ```
   @article{ansuini2019intrinsic,